The Political Climate in Five Points, NC is Leaning conservative.

 Individual Campaign Contributions in Five Points, NC

-In the last 4 years, there were 126 contributions totaling $42,833 to Republican and conservative campaigns, averaging $340 per contribution.
+In the last 4 years, there were 126 contributions totaling $42,833 to the Republican Party and conservative campaigns, averaging $340 per contribution.

 (source: Federal Election Commission)